RWickGovst/Headline-Scraper/README.md

 # Headline-Scraper
-Headline scraper grabs headings for you to inspect
+Headline scraper grabs headlines for you to inspect